-R. Vincent Pohl is an Assistant Professor of Economics at the University of Georgia.
+R. Vincent Pohl is a Senior Researcher at Mathematica.
+Previously, he was an Assistant Professor of Economics at the University of Georgia.
 He obtained his PhD from Yale University in 2012.
-Professor Pohl’s research is in health and labor economics and applied econometrics.
-In particular, he studies the relationship between health and labor market outcomes, issues in the delivery of long term care, and policies related to drug abuse.
+R Vincent Pohl’s research is in health and labor economics and applied econometrics.
+In particular, his independent research is on the labor market effects of health and health insurance, long-term care, and the opioid crisis..

 Steve Puller is the PERC Professor of Free Enterprise in the Department of Economics at Texas A&M University.
 His research is in the fields of industrial organization, energy, and public economics.
 He also is a research affiliate with the NBER and the International Growth Centre.
 He holds a BA from the University of Chicago and a PhD in Economics from the University of California at Berkeley

-Arndt Reichert is an Economist in the Development Research Group (Impact Evaluation team) at the World Bank and coordinator of impact evaluations on energy.
+Arndt Reichert is a Professor for Health Economics and Development Research at the Leibniz University Hannover.
+He previously worked the Development Research Group (Impact Evaluation team) at the World Bank and coordinator of impact evaluations on energy.
 He is an applied (micro-) econometrician with interests in energy, environment, health, and labor economics.
-Arndt’s current research investigates the economic impacts of investments in improved electricity supply to the industrial sector in Nepal and semi-urban as well as rural electrification in Argentina, Kenya, and Senegal.
 His recent articles have appeared in the Journal of Human Resources, Health Economics, and Social Science & Medicine.
-Before joining the World Bank, Arndt worked at the Rhine-Westphalia Institute for Economic Research (RWI) and as a lecturer at the Ruhr University of Bochum (RUB) in Germany.
+Before joining the World Bank, Arndt worked at the RWI and as a lecturer at the Ruhr University of Bochum (RUB).
 He holds a PhD in economics from the Ruhr University of Bochum.

 Till Requate is professor at the University of Kiel since 2002.
 He received his PhD on game theory and industrial organization from University of Bielefeld.
 His main research interests are in the fields of environmental economics, experimental economics and innovation economics.
 He published his work among others in a number of journals such as Economics Letters, European Economic Review, the Journal of Publics Economics, Journal of Environmental Economics and Management, Energy Economics, Resource and Energy Economics, Journal of Economic Dynamics and Control, and the Journal of Population Economics.
 Since 2014 he is also the Editor of the Journal of Environmental Economics and Management.